EgorovYuri/Telebot/README.md

 # Telebot
-Async Telegram Bot to styling images.
+My final project for the Deep Learning School: Async Telegram Bot to styling images.
+It uses neural network to image processing and should have been running on server.